melmzv/arg_ss24_project/README.md

-# Accounting Reading Group - Assignment III
+# Accounting Reading Group - Assignment III: Earnings Management and Investor Protection

-## Earnings Management and Investor Protection: Adopting an Open Science Workflow and the TRR 266 Template for Reproducible Empirical Accounting Research
+## Adopting an Open Science Workflow and the TRR 266 Template for Reproducible Empirical Accounting Research

 This repository provides an infrastructure for an open science-oriented empirical project, specifically targeted at the empirical accounting research community.
 It features a project exploring the relationship between earnings management and investor protection across different countries.
 The project requires access to the research platform WRDS, which provides access to a variety of different datasets.